How Much Does a Roof Wrap Cost?

 Roof + A-pillars + Mirrors$500 to $720Clean, complete two-tone buildBest value combination

-Roof + Hood$620 to $900Strong visual — both most visible panelsHigh impact
+Roof + Hood$620 to $900Strong visual.
+Both are the most visible panels.High impact

-Adding the A-pillars to a roof wrap costs less than most people think and the visual difference is significant.
+Adding the A-pillars to a roof wrap costs less than most people think and the visual difference is real and visible.
 When a roof is wrapped but the pillars stay in body color, the transition looks unfinished up close.
-Most professional installers will recommend including them for an extra $80 to $120.
-Check out our full car wrap cost guide if you are debating going all the way.

 Calculate Your Exact Roof Wrap Cost →